 - Employer-Sponsored Benefits – At open enrollment each year, you have an opportunity to opt in to your company benefits such as 401(k), pension, health care, life insurance, and accidental death and dismemberment insurance.
 During enrollment is the perfect time to check and update your beneficiary designations.
 Check with your employer for details.

 - Independently-Purchased Benefits – Do you have a list of other benefits you purchased such as extra life insurance or a 529 savings plan?
-Add those to your list you can check them every year during your review.
+Add those to your list so you can check them every year during your review.

-Planning for the well-being of your family or heirs is essential and ensuring your beneficiary designations are correct is just one more way you can protect them long after you are gone.
+Planning for the financial security of your family or heirs is essential and ensuring your beneficiary designations are correct is just one more way you can protect them long after you are gone.
 Take time now to update your beneficiaries.
 If you have any questions about your 1st United accounts, please reach out – we are happy to answer your questions.